Helping parents & carers to support optimal Infant mental health development & promote healthy parent-infant relationships

 Hello!
-I’m Dr. Bea Birtwell, a Clinical Psychologist specialising in working with parents and carers, supporting them as they develop a greater understanding and connection to their infants, and feel more confident in their parenting.
+I’m Dr. Bea Birtwell, a Clinical Psychologist specialising in working with parents and carers to support optimal infant mental health development, promote a greater understanding and connection in the parent-infant relationship and to feel more confident in their parenting.

 Who can I help?